Local moving companies in St. Louis

 - State licensing: In Montana, local and intrastate movers need to have a valid Public Service Commission (PSC) number issued by the Montana Department of Transportation (MDOT).
 Before you hire a moving company, double-check that they’re properly licensed.

-- State regulator: You can check the status of a Montana moving license anytime on the official state regulator’s website.
+- State regulator: You can verify a Montana moving license anytime on the official state regulator’s site.

 - Moving checklist: Nothing beats peace of mind.
 Our moving checklist makes it easy to stay organized and be sure you haven’t missed a thing.